THE HEALTH, SAFETY, AND WELLBEING OF OUR STUDENTS AND STAFF IS OUR TOP PRIORITY

 Labs, technical education,

 MacLachlan College provides a wide range of educational experiences, and many classes and programs are offered in specialized classrooms.
-MacLachlan College will make use of large space rooms, or conduct outdoor classes, that will allow these programs to continue to occur while respecting distancing and cohorting approaches.
+MacLachlan College will make use of large space or common access rooms, or conduct outdoor classes, that will allow these programs to continue to occur while respecting distancing and cohorting approaches.
 In all cases, cleaning protocols will be aligned with the use of specialized classrooms and equipment.

 the school environment